-The Group has applied IFRS16 from 1 April 2019.
+The Group has applied IFRS16.
 Contracts entered into by the Group on certain property, motor vehicles and items of machinery contain leases and the Group has recognised these as lease liabilities, with a corresponding right of use asset.
 There are no restrictions placed upon the Group by entering into these leases.